Cognitive Abilities Theories

 - Hudson’s Converger–Diverger Construct

-- Visual Thinking (a.k.a.
-Visual–Spatial Learning; Picture Thinking; Real-Picture Thinking)
+- Visual Thinking (Visual–Spatial Learning; Picture Thinking; Real-Picture Thinking)

 - Whole-Brain Human Information Processing